cloudfoundry/community/elections/2024/TOC/results.md

 # 2024 CFF Technical Oversight Committee Election Results

-Congratulations to uben Koster (VMware) and Beyhan Veli (SAP), who have each been re-elected to two year terms to the Technical Oversight Committee!
+Congratulations to Ruben Koster (VMware) and Beyhan Veli (SAP), who have each been re-elected to two year terms to the Technical Oversight Committee!

 ## Details